Linuxfabrik/monitoring-plugins/check-plugins/redfish-ethernetinterfaces/README.md

                         multiple times.
   --no-proxy            Do not use a proxy.
   --password PASSWORD   Redfish API password.
+  --retries RETRIES     Number of extra attempts if a request to the Redfish
+                        API fails, before the check gives up.
+Helps against an occasionally slow or flaky management controller.
+                        Default: 3
   --test TEST           For unit tests.
 Needs "path-to-stdout-file,path-to-
                         stderr-file,expected-retc".
   --timeout TIMEOUT     Network timeout in seconds.
 Default: 8 (seconds)